What goes well with artichokes? Learn the best ingredient pairings, meal ideas, popular flavor combinations, and other helpful tips.

 - garlic + sage

 Artichokes are a common ingredient in French, Italian, Mediterranean, Moroccan, and Spanish cuisines and are often used in dips, pasta, salads, soups, or appetizers.

 Once you have an idea of what you want to make, it’ll help clarify what else you need from the other flavor pairing categories.

-Creamy dairy-free risotto, with olive oil, garlic, shallots, marinated artichoke hearts, fresh lemon juice, bacon (or capers) for some saltiness, topped with bread crumbs for added texture (optional), seasoned with salt and pepper
+- dairy-free risotto with olive oil, garlic, shallots, marinated artichoke hearts, fresh lemon juice, bacon (or capers), topped with bread crumbs for added texture (optional)

-A simple pasta dish with pesto sauce, artichoke hearts, and topped with parmesan is also a great and easy yet flavorful meal.
+- pasta with pesto sauce, artichoke hearts, and topped with parmesan

-- Instead of pesto sauce, whip up a simple vinaigrette to toss the noodles, add toasted hazelnuts, roasted carrots, marinated artichoke hearts, and top with fresh basil or parsley
+- a cold pasta dish with a simple vinaigrette, toasted hazelnuts, roasted carrots, marinated artichoke hearts, and fresh basil or parsley